 You may want to accept every invitation that comes your way, but that’s simply unrealistic and unattainable.
-While you may want to attend and honour as many of the invitations you get, there are some cases where you simply can’t accept and would have to decline the invitation by email.
+While you may want to attend and honor as many of the invitations you get, there are some cases where you simply can’t accept and would have to decline the invitation by email.

 There are chances that this has happened to you more than once, and in a bid to not upset the person, you’ve gone against your desires and honored the invitation.
 In the long run, this will be detrimental to you.